McKinsey PEI: Inclusive Leadership

 As such, consulting firms like McKinsey & Company are looking for candidates who possess the skills to lead diverse teams effectively.
 This is where the McKinsey PEI (Personal Experience Interview) comes into play.
 In this article, we’ll be discussing one of the dimensions of the McKinsey PEI, Inclusive Leadership, and how to master it to impress your interviewer.

-What is Inclusive Leadership?
+What is McKinsey’s Definition of Inclusive Leadership?

 Inclusive Leadership is the ability to lead a diverse group of individuals and make everyone feel valued, included, and empowered.
 It requires leaders to create a sense of belonging and to encourage and promote diverse thinking.
 According to McKinsey, Inclusive Leadership is all about “harnessing the power of diverse thinking to drive results” and “leading people with different backgrounds to create belonging where everyone can be at their best.”

-McKinsey PEI questions on Inclusive Leadership
+McKinsey PEI Questions on Inclusive Leadership

 Inclusive Leadership is one of the dimensions assessed in the McKinsey PEI interview.
-As a part of the interview process, you will be asked to share a story from your life or career that demonstrates your ability to lead in an inclusive way.
+As a part of the McKinsey interview process, you will be asked to share a story from your life or career that demonstrates your ability to lead in an inclusive way.
 Interviewers might ask about a “leadership challenge you have encountered.”
 The way the question is phrased is not important.
 No matter the phrasing, the same dimensions are evaluated.

 Now that the question is out of the way, how should you answer it?

-A perfect Inclusive Leadership story
+A Perfect Inclusive Leadership Story

-Overall, showcase that your presence as a team leader had a positive impact on the team and lead to a strong outcome for a particular project or task.
+Overall, showcase that your presence as a team leader had a positive impact on the team and led to a strong outcome for a particular project or task.
 It is important to note you do not necessarily need to be an official leader.
 You can also be an informal leader and your actions need to demonstrate that you were a leader in that situation (e.g., maybe you took a step-up opportunity and rose to the challenge once you saw that the team is not making any progress).

 McKinsey Interview Video Academy

-(56 customer reviews)
+(57 customer reviews)

 Look behind the curtains and understand how to ace McKinsey Case and Personal Experience Interviews with our 40-part video academy.
 Curated by former McKinsey consultants and interviewers with the best track record in the industry.

-Mistakes to avoid when discussing Inclusive Leadership in the PEI
+Mistakes to Avoid When Discussing Inclusive Leadership in the PEI

 When answering McKinsey PEI questions on Inclusive Leadership, there are several mistakes that candidates often make.
 Avoid these common pitfalls to make sure your answers are on point: